WPChill/modula-lite/readme.txt

 ### How do I fix blurry images in my gallery?

-Blurry images typically result from the Minimum Image Width setting being too low.
+Blurry images typically result from the "Gallery image size" setting being too low.
 Navigate to your gallery settings and increase the "Minimum Image Width" value in the General section.

 Upload higher resolution source images to provide better quality at larger display sizes.
 The plugin resizes images based on your settings, so starting with high-quality originals ensures sharp results.